By 2020, customer experience (CX) will overtake price, product and expertise as the key brand differentiator1.

 Not everything in the customer journey has an equal effect on your customer experience.
 Certain touchpoints will have a very small impact.
 Others a much bigger impact.
 The key is figuring out what those are.

-—Chris Pescott, CEO, Perceptive.
+—Chris Pescott, Chairman, Perceptive.

 A customer’s experience doesn’t just end at purchase, which is why poor service leads to high customer churn in the long term.
 Excellent service on the other hand retains customers and encourages 90 per cent17 of them to spend more.